JobService/job-service-deploy/production-swarm/README.md

 ## Service Configuration

 ### Docker Stack
-The `docker-stack.yml` file describes the Docker deployment information required for the Job Service.
+The `docker-stack.yml` file describes the Docker deployment information required for the Job Service and Job Tracking Worker.
 The file uses property substitution to retrieve values from Environment variables.
 A number of these Environment variables are **required** for the Job Service deployment.
 These Environment variables are configurable in the `environment.sh` file.

 ### Docker Environment
-The `rabbit.env` file is used to share the RabbitMQ configuration across multiple services within the `docker-stack.yml`.
-* `CAF_RABBITMQ_HOST` : RabbitMQ Host
-* `CAF_RABBITMQ_PORT` : RabbitMQ Port
-* `CAF_RABBITMQ_USERNAME` : RabbitMQ Username
-* `CAF_RABBITMQ_PASSWORD` : RabbitMQ Password

 The `environment.sh` file supports configurable property settings necessary for service deployment.
 ```